 Find ways to make work exciting

-Motivation and focus are not driven by logic, but rather by emotion.
-If you find what you’re doing truly fascinating – if you are passionate about the topic – then you will naturally find it much easier to remain focussed.
+Motivation and focus are not driven by logic but rather by emotion.
+If you find what you’re doing truly fascinating, you will naturally find it much easier to remain focused if you are passionate about the topic.

 Of course, you may not have the luxury of getting to choose the kind of work you get to complete.
 But what you can do, is to find a way to make that work feel more interesting.
 This might mean looking at amazing examples of what the work could be, or it might mean taking a moment to appreciate the artistry and creativity that could go into the project.

 If the work isn’t challenging enough, it won’t seem engaging.
 So find ways to challenge yourself to do the best job you possibly can.
 And if you find yourself constantly disinterested, perhaps you’re in the wrong line of work?